 Doctors are working to learn more about AML, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 Better detection.
-New methods to measure minimal residual disease can find one leukemia cell in 10,000 normal cells, which can help determine the likelihood of recurrence.
-In the future, changes made to chemotherapy treatments and/or the use of stem cell transplantation may be partly based on these new types of tests.
+New methods to measure minimal residual disease can find one leukemia cell in 10,000 healthy cells, which can help determine the likelihood of recurrence.
+Increasingly, changes made to chemotherapy treatments and/or the use of stem cell transplantation are partly based on these new types of tests.

 New drugs and combinations of drugs.
 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to normal cells.